 How do you request an observation by the Inclusion Consultant?

 The camp director or the parent/guardian may request an observation.
 Parents/guardians must complete and sign a Permission to Observe Form and Financial Commitment Form before an observation can occur.
 The fee is $75, which covers several observations over a period of time; financial assistance may be available upon request to Gesher Disability Resources (480-629-5343).

 The camp director, the parents, and if appropriate, the child’s camp counselor.
 Every effort is made to protect your child’s confidentiality.

 What camp options are available for my child to attend?

 AZ Jewish Life – 2018 camp directory

 Disclaimer – This is a resource list of camps, however, Gesher Disability Resources does not endorse or recommend any specific camp.

-General camp inclusion resources are funded in part by the Morris Asher Memorial Camp Fund and by a grant from the Jewish Community Foundation of Greater Phoenix.
+Funded in part by a grant from: Jewish Community Foundation of Greater Phoenix